-7 ways to turn Christmas traffic into new customers
+Don’t miss out!
+Here’s how to turn your Christmas foot traffic into repeat customers

 If you run a business where foot traffic or website traffic are critical factors to your success, then Christmas is a vital time of year to get more visits and sales.
 More people through the door usually means more sales, and more sales means more profit.
 And wouldn’t it be great if all those people were still buying from you throughout the year?